As part of your overall data protection planning, plan your Salesforce restore operations according to your requirements.

 - The Salesforce cloud

 You can restore Salesforce metadata to a file system or to the Salesforce cloud.
-For information about the metadata that is supported for restore operations, see Salesforce Metadata Supported for Commvault Restores.
+All metadata supported by the Salesforce API is supported for restore operations.

 Seeding a Salesforce Sandbox